Skyscraper: Design and construction

 The design and construction of skyscrapers involves creating safe, habitable spaces in very tall buildings.
 The buildings must support their weight, resist wind and earthquakes, and protect occupants from fire.
 Yet they must also be conveniently accessible, even on the upper floors, and provide utilities and a comfortable climate for the occupants.
 The problems posed in skyscraper design are considered among the most complex encountered given the balances required between economics, engineering, and construction management.

 One common feature of skyscrapers is a steel framework from which curtain walls are suspended, rather than load-bearing walls of conventional construction.
 Most skyscrapers have a steel frame that enables them to be built taller than typical load-bearing walls of reinforced concrete.
 Skyscrapers usually have a particularly small surface area of what are conventionally thought of as walls.
 Because the walls are not load-bearing most skyscrapers are characterized by surface areas of windows made possible by the concept of steel frame and curtain wall.
 However, skyscrapers can also have curtain walls that mimic conventional walls and have a small surface area of windows.

 The concept of a skyscraper is a product of the industrialized age, made possible by cheap fossil fuel derived energy and industrially refined raw materials such as steel and concrete.
 The construction of skyscrapers was enabled by steel frame construction that surpassed brick and mortar construction starting at the end of the 19th century and finally surpassing it in the 20th century together with reinforced concrete construction as the price of steel decreased and labor costs increased.

 The steel frames become inefficient and uneconomic for supertall buildings as usable floor space is reduced for progressively larger supporting columns.
 Since about 1960, tubular designs have been used for high rises.
 This reduces the usage of material (more efficient in economic terms – Willis Tower uses a third less steel than the Empire State Building) yet allows greater height.
 It allows fewer interior columns, and so creates more usable floor space.
 It further enables buildings to take on various shapes.

 Elevators are characteristic to skyscrapers.
 In 1852 Elisha Otis introduced the safety elevator, allowing convenient and safe passenger movement to upper floors.
-Another crucial development was the use of a steel frame instead of stone or brick, otherwise the walls on the lower floors on a tall building would be too thick to be practical.
 Today major manufacturers of elevators include Otis, ThyssenKrupp, Schindler, and KONE.

 Advances in construction techniques have allowed skyscrapers to narrow in width, while increasing in height.
 Some of these new techniques include mass dampers to reduce vibrations and swaying, and gaps to allow air to pass through, reducing wind shear.